What comes to mind when you think of sexual bodily fluids? Does the idea of semen or vaginal discharge turn you on or turn your stomach?

 Fluctuating hormones have an effect on the consistency and quantity of vaginal discharge, as do alcohol, drugs, medication, contraception, breastfeeding, menopause and state of mind.

-During ovulation, the texture of vaginal discharge tends to be jelly-like, clear and stretchy, while at other times of the monthly cycle it may be thinner and more watery, milky or creamy and slightly thicker.
+During ovulation, the texture of vaginal discharge tends to be jelly-like, clear and stretchy, while at other times of the monthly cycle it may be thinner and more watery, milky white discharge or creamy and slightly thicker.

 Some women excrete lots of liquid upon orgasm, known as ‘squirting’.
 During sex, the vagina can feel wet one moment, then dry the next, so using additional lubricants (lube) can make sex smoother, easier and enhance pleasurable sensations.